Brolivar/Lost-Found-App/README.md

 - The databases, notifications, authentication and storage infrastructure backed by Google: [Firebase](https://firebase.google.com)
 - GeoFire for Objective-C - Realtime location queries with Firebase: [Geofire](https://github.com/firebase/geofire-objc)
 - A lightweight, pure-Swift library for downloading and caching images from the web: [Kingfisher](https://github.com/onevcat/Kingfisher)
+- A community-driven replacement for JSQMessagesViewController, used for the UI implementation of the real-time chat: [Messagekit](https://github.com/MessageKit/MessageKit)

 ## :busts_in_silhouette: Contributors